 - Trafficking or Crime Victim: If you hold a T-Visa or a U-Visa as a victim of human trafficking or other qualifying criminal activity and are cooperating with law enforcement.

-- Abuse Victim: If you are a victim of abuse and submitted a self-petition under VAWA.
+- Abuse Victim: If you are a victim of extreme cruelty and submitted a self-petition under VAWA.